gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 # Dress Similarity

 Product similarity will allow us to be able to offer our customers recommendations based on product similarity.
-It'll also allow our customers to find similar products with other facets.
+It'll also allow our customers to find visually similar product with other facets.

 ## Dress Similarity: The Model